ConceptProto/DataQuest/docs/index.rst

 type of an array:
 numbers.dtype

+* a numpy array has to be of the same type
+* numpy will convert all of the leements in the array to a type it guessed.
+* elements that can't be converted to the selected type will be NaN 0 Not a Number
+* missing elements will resolve to na - Not Available

+To specify that the genfromtxt() function should read in the data as string: import numpy world_alcohol = numpy.genfromtxt('world_alcohol.csv', delimiter=",", dtype='U75', skip_header=1) print (world_alcohol)

+#slice vectors and lists the same
+*indexing (getting the element) for vectors and lists are the same

+To get the entire column (slicing) from an array countries = world_alcohol[:,2]

+To get a matrix from a matrix
+matrix = numpy.array([
+                    [5, 10, 15],
+                    [20, 25, 30],
+                    [35, 40, 45]
+                 ])
+print(matrix[:,0:2])

+[
+    [5, 10],
+    [20, 25],
+    [35, 40]
+]

+This specifies that the matrix should include column 0 to 3, but excluding column 3 (and all the rows)

 Recipes
 #############
 Open a file and read in each row into a list of lists